UN Human Rights Day 2021: Reflections on Ghana's role

 In a similar vein, a businessman named Prince Charles Dedjoe who had shortly been en-stooled as an Awomefia of the Anlo people beats his wife to death after a misunderstanding.

-Another domestic abuse worth mentioning is the case of Emmanuel Kwesi Dawood, a communicator of the NDC who sexually abuses his teenage daughter for close to two (2) years and impregnated her in the process.
+Another domestic abuse worth mentioning is the case of the Emmanuel Kwesi Dawood, a communicator of the NDC who sexually abuses his teenage daughter for close to two (2) years and impregnating her in the process.

 Violence against women and girls rob them of their dignity through rape and physical torture with women and girls with disabilities suffering the most.